go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

 5. Quit from database console by `exit`.

-6. On your Gitea instance, test connection to the database:
+6. On your Gitea server, test connection to the database:

     ```
     mysql -u gitea -h 23.45.67.89 -p giteadb